Roger Daltrey expertly delivers Ravinia The Who’s heavyweights and rarities, solos and covers

 Roger Daltrey Photos by Andy Argyrakis

-The status of The Who’s future is a bit of a mystery at the moment, especially when it comes to touring together in America, but getting another chance to see front man Roger Daltrey return to the always inviting Ravinia certainly scratched the itch and them some.
+The status of The Who’s future is a bit of a mystery at the moment, especially when it comes to touring together in America, but getting another chance to see front man Roger Daltrey return to the always inviting Ravinia certainly scratched the itch and then some.

 That’s because the Rock and Roll Hall of Famer not only touched on his generally sturdy yet slightly underrated solo career, but delivered both The Who’s heavyweights and rarities, alongside a handful of well-tailored covers in acoustic and electric contexts.